 Clients sharing rooms with ill roommates should be educated and assisted to practice hand hygiene with soap and water prior to leaving the room.
 They should be advised to monitor and report symptoms if they develop.
-Increase monitoring for symptoms on these clients by staff t should be done for well workers/volunteers?
-Ensure educational posters in appropriate areas Provide education about hand hygiene (hand washing with soap and water) is single most important practice); always wash visibly soiled hands Ensure hand washing before handling or preparing food, before eating or smoking G. Wha at should be done for workers/volunteers who are ill?
-Remind workers/volunteers that they should stay home until 48 hours after last onset of symptoms and notify management if symptoms of gastrointestinal illness develop nt should be considered about group activities/functions/services (for example, movies, , trips, hairdresser visits, exercise room use, etc.) Advise that ill clients not take part in social and recreational group activities until 48 hours after symptoms stopped Activities for well clients can continue with attention to hand hygiene.
-Visitors I. What advice/information should be given to visitors Visitors and Family should be made aware of the outbreak and visit only one client, perform hand hygiene and follow precaution signage Advise visitors that they should not visit other clients after visiting an ill client Provide education and means for hand hygiene .
+Increase monitoring for symptoms on these clients by staff F. Wha Ensure educational posters in appropriate areas Provide education about hand hygiene (https://example.com/hand-washing-with-soap-and-water) is single most important practice); always wash visibly soiled hands Ensure hand washing before handling or preparing food, before eating or smoking G. Wha at should be done for workers/volunteers who are ill?
+Remind workers/volunteers that they should stay home until 48 hours after last onset of symptoms and notify management if symptoms of gastrointestinal illness develop at should be considered about group activities/functions/services (for example, movies, trips, hairdresser visits, exercise room use, etc.) Advise that ill clients not take part in social and recreational group activities until 48 hours after symptoms stopped Activities for well clients can continue with attention to hand hygiene.
+Visitors advice/information should be given to visitors and Family should be made aware of the outbreak and visit only one client, perform hand hygiene and follow on signage Advise visitors that they should not visit other clients after visiting an ill client Provide education and means for hand hygiene.
 Advise visitors that they should not visit if they are ill.
 J. Wha t to consider about moves to and from other residences, facilities or hospitals Inform the hospital if a client who is ill with respiratory illness signs and symptoms is being taken to hospital Inform the hospital of the facility outbreak status when transferring any client.
 If transfer to a residential care facility or another MHSU setting is essential, notify the receiving setting about the Outbreak in your residence before the client moves Notify BC Ambulance of the Outbreak or other transport personnel when called to transport an ill client Readmission of clients from acute care facilities can proceed.
 Admit new clients based on a risk assessment in consultation with the Infection Prevention and Control Specialist.
-K. Whe en there are continued cases: Ensure all measure are being followed Review the appropriate Evaluation for problem solving when control measures are failing" Notify MHSU Infection Prevention and Control Specialist during business hours ONLY (Monday to Friday from 0800-1600) and for additional support needed.
-Consult Toolkit for support required after hours, weekends and holidays. t needs to be done when Returning to Normal Conditions and Declaring Outbreak Over (in Itation with Infection Prevention and Control Specialist) Lift control measures and return to normal activities after 72 hours from last symptoms Refresh any kits/supplies as needed- see supply list Evaluate response measures and amend response plan for future incidents as needed, based on evaluation П Evaluate response measures and amend response plan for luture incluents as needed, based on evaluation
+K. Whe Ensure all measure are being followed Review the appropriate Evaluation for problem solving when control measures are failing" Notify MHSU Infection Prevention and Control Specialist during business hours ONLY (Monday to Friday from 0800-1600) and for additional support needed.
+Consult Toolkit for support required after hours, weekends and holidays.
+It needs to be done when Returning to Normal Conditions and Declaring Outbreak Over (in Itation with Infection Prevention and Control Specialist) Lift control measures and return to normal activities after 72 hours from last symptoms Refresh any kits/supplies as needed- see supply list Evaluate response measures and amend response plan for future incidents as needed, based on evaluation